Amy Adams Strunk

-Amy Adams Strunk (born September 29, 1955) is an American businesswoman best known as the controlling owner of the National Football League's Tennessee Titans.
-The daughter of the late owner Bud Adams, Strunk owns half of the Titans franchise, with other members of the family owning the remaining half.
-The team is currently owned under the banner of KSA Industries, which also owns many of Bud Adams' businesses.
+Amy Adams Strunk (born September 29, 1955) is an American businesswoman and controlling owner of the National Football League (NFL)'s Tennessee Titans.
+The daughter of the late owner Bud Adams, Strunk owns half of the Titans franchise, with Susan Lewis, the widow of her brother, and her sons Kenneth S. Adams IV and Barclay Adams owning the remaining half.
+The team is currently owned under the banner of KSA Industries, which also owns many of Bud Adams' businesses, including a controlling stake of Adams Resources & Energy.
 Before Strunk took over as controlling owner in 2015, the role belonged to her sister, Susie Adams Smith, whose husband Tommy Smith was team president and CEO.

 Early career

 Strunk initially attended Pine Manor College but transferred after a year to the University of Texas at Austin, graduating with a degree in history.
-Born into extreme wealth, Strunk is also involved with her family's other businesses, which includes Bud Adams Ranches, Inc., and is also the president of Kenada Fox Hounds, a fox-hunting organization, and the Little River Oil and Gas Company.
+Born into a wealthy family of oil entrepreneurs and business executives, including ancestors K. S. "Boots" Adams and W. W. Keeler, Strunk is also involved with her family's other businesses, which includes Bud Adams Ranches, Inc., and is also the president of Kenada Fox Hounds, a fox-hunting organization, and the Little River Oil and Gas Company.